Tosa Kuroshio Railway: Station numbering

-Each company station has a unique alpha-numeric label that complements the Shikoku Railway Company (JR Shikoku) system, designed to assist passengers unfamiliar with the lines, especially at transfer stations.
-For example, Gomen JR station's label is "D40", with "GN40" being the label of the Tosa Gomen Station.
+Each company station has a unique alphanumeric label that complements the Shikoku Railway Company (JR Shikoku) system, designed to assist passengers unfamiliar with the lines, especially at transfer stations.
+For example, JR Gomen Station's label is "D40", while "GN40" is the label of Tosa Gomen Station.

 Rolling stock

 As of April 2014, the company owned a fleet of 23 diesel multiple unit cars as shown below.